StackVista/stackstate-docs/setup/agent/k8s-network-configuration-proxy.md

 ## Proxy for communication with StackState

-To configure the agent to proxy connections to the StackState backend, you can use either Helm configuration or environment variables.
+To configure the agent to proxy connections to the StackState backend, you can use Helm configuration.

 ### Helm Configuration